asusguy94/Porn-Organizer/README.md

 # Porn NextJS

-## :warning: Important
+## Note about thumbnails

-The image server is currently broken, I recommend not generating cover-images, deleting all files in `images/videos`, and running `UPDATE VIDEO SET COVER = NULL` on the database to prevent issues.
-I have disabled the generation logic from the browser, but if you still want to do it, you can clone this repo and revert the last change.
+The image server is currently broken, ~~I recommend not generating cover-images, deleting all files in `images/videos`, and running `UPDATE VIDEO SET COVER = NULL` on the database to prevent issues.
+I have disabled the generation logic from the browser, but if you still want to do it, you can clone this repo and revert the last change.~~ I've created a simple upscaling algorithm, so cover-images should now work, and I re-enabled the genaration logic.
+Tiny images will hovever not look quite as good as before, and if the server ever is updated fully, I will change it back.

 ## Requirements

 1. Modern Web Browser
-2. Browser resolution set to 1920x1080 (not a hard requirement, but some stuff might be visually bugged otherwise)
+2. Browser resolution set to 1920x1080 (sotf-requirement)
+   - This should not be an issue any more
 3. Yarn package manger
 4. Database (preferable mariaDB)
    - host